RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/upgrade.md

 ---
 Title: rladmin upgrade
 linkTitle: upgrade
-description: Upgrades a database or a module to the latest Redis Enterprise Software version.
+description: Upgrades the version of a module or Redis Enterprise Software for a database.
 weight: $weight
 alwaysopen: false
 toc: "true"